M.A. in International Studies

 Q: Is the GRE required?

-Q: I saw the requirement for the GRE, but I only took the GMAT.
+Q: If the program I am applying for requires the GRE, but I only took the GMAT.
 Can I substitute my GMAT score report for the GRE requirement?

-If you are applying concurrently to the Law School: the International Studies, Japan Studies and Russian, East European and Central Asian Studies programs accept the LSAT in lieu of the GRE.
-You will have to make the request through gradlaw@uw.edu.
+If you are applying concurrently to the Law School JD program: the International Studies, Japan Studies and Russian, East European and Central Asian Studies programs accept the LSAT in lieu of the GRE.
+You will have to make the request through lawadm@uw.edu.
 Ask that your LSAT scores be provided to jsisma@uw.edu.
+If you are applying instead to a School of Law Graduate Program, and you have an LLM account with LSAC which includes an LSAT score, then you can reach out to Gradlaw@uw.edu to request the score to be sent.

-Q: How much emphasis is given to the GRE?
+Q: How much emphasis is given to the GRE for the programs that require it?

-If my TOEFLiBT score is below 90 would my application be rejected without any consideration?
+If my TOEFL score is below 90 would my application be rejected without any consideration?

-If your TOEFLiBT score is below 92 (See Graduate School Memo 8), your application will still be considered.
+If your TOEFL score is below 92 (See Graduate School Policy 3.2.), your application will still be considered.
 If you are offered admission, you will be required to take Academic English Program courses alongside courses for your graduate program.
 Note that AEP courses are paid-for in addition to tuition.

 Q: How recent must my TOEFL be?